chazapp/incidents-api/README.md

 A Django-DRF incident tracking API

-This project implements an incident tracking system API, written in Django.
-It used to store, index and research incident post-mortems, as well as tracking the "Days without incidents" metric.
+This project implements an incident tracking system API, written in Django-DRF.
+It is used to store, index and research incident post-mortems.
+It also exposes the "Days without incidents" PromQL metric.

 ## Requirements
 Python 3.9